liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 flow nicely, embed commonly used portlets, and apply CSS, Velocity, and HTML to make your pages visually pop.

-In this chapter, you'll learn everything you need to kno about layout templates:
+In this chapter, you'll learn everything you need to know about layout templates:

+- Creating a layout template project

-- **Creating a layout template:** Creating custom layout templates using the Plugins SDK.
+- Anatomy of a layout template project

 - Designing a layout template

-- Anatomy of a layout template project

 - Embedding portlets in a layout template